impactdialing/impactdialing/callveyor/app/scripts/dialer/README.md

 ## Dialer

-### States, Events & Transitions
+### States

-States
+#### Primary Call States

 - init (page, scripts, data, etc are loading)
 - ready (caller is logged-in)
-- dialing (start calling was clicked [TwilioJS], Dial was clicked [Preview ONLY] or Transfer was clicked)
-- on-hold (caller is connected either via browser or phone and enjoying music)
+- hold (caller is connected either via browser or phone and enjoying music)
-- on-call (caller is talking to dialed party)
+- ringing
+- active (call answered)
     - on-warm-transfer (caller is talking to 2 dialed parties)
-- wrap-up (caller is doing any post-call work and is not available for calls)
+- pause (caller is doing any post-call work and is not available for calls)

-Events
+- no answer

-- dial error (start calling, Dial btn or Transfer)
+- error

+#### Transfer Call States

+- ready
+- ringing
+- active (warm transfers only)
+- complete (cold transfers only)
+- no answer
-- dial success
+- error

 ### Pseudo-code